philipp-kurz/CS188_P5_Machine_Learning/README.md

 ---

 Hand-written digit classification using a neural network with two hidden layers.
+Eventually reaches accurcacy of 98%.

 ![188_p5b](https://user-images.githubusercontent.com/54779918/83336724-19463300-a2b6-11ea-899d-4e7dad9894a5.gif)